PaddlePaddle/PaddleSleeve/AdvBox/README.md

     - `--norm`
     : Choose to launch the attack in the l2 or linf norm.
     - `--target_image`
-    : the target class label, None if untargeted attack
+    : the target class path, None if untargeted attack
     - `--num_iterations`
-    : iteration num for hsja, The larger the number is, the better attacks effection
+    : iteration num for hsja, The larger the number is, the better attacks effection. default value is 1

 #### Usage of HopSkipJumpAttack (L2)
 **Untargeted Attack**